luoxisteven/luoxisteven.github.io/md/en/privacy.md

 - You may request deletion of your chat history, though this may affect the degree of personalization in the service.

 ## 9. Updates to This Privacy Policy
 We reserve the right to update or modify this Privacy Policy at any time.
-Changes will be effective immediately upon posting to this Website.
-Your continued use of this Website constitutes acceptance of the updated Privacy Policy.
+Changes will be effective immediately upon posting to our Websites.
+Your continued use of our Websites constitutes acceptance of the updated Privacy Policy.

 ## 10. Contact Us
 If you have any questions or concerns about this Privacy Policy or how we handle your information, please contact us: